Qualiaheads/blog/_posts/2021-03-04-consciousness-overview-standford.md

 Is consciousness a fundamental property of the world, or not?

 * Life, for example, is not a fundamental concept.
-Things can be alive or living, but life itself doesn't exist beyond living things.
+Things can be alive or living, but life itself doesn't exist as a concept beyond this.
 * In contrast, electromagnetic fields are fundamental physical phenomena.
 * What about consciousness?
   * Does this boil down to the debate over dualism?